gbouras13/phold/README.md

 # phold - phage annotation using protein structures

-`phold` is sensititve annotation tool for bacteriophage genomes and metagenomes using protein strucutal homology.
+`phold` is a sensitive annotation tool for bacteriophage genomes and metagenomes using protein structural homology.

 `phold` uses the [ProstT5](https://github.com/mheinzinger/ProstT5) protein language model to translate protein amino acid sequences to the 3Di token alphabet used by [Foldseek](https://github.com/steineggerlab/foldseek).
 Foldseek is then used to search these against a database of 803k protein structures mostly predicted using [Colabfold](https://github.com/sokrypton/ColabFold).